 All the registered pharmacists practicing within the community pharmacy in the State were the target population.
 At the time of this study, all the community pharmacists were targeted for the study.
-Preliminary investigation showed that of the 374 registered community pharmacies in Rivers State (record from Rivers State Ministry of Health), only 30 registered and licensed pharmacies manage HIV infected patients.
-This figure was also confirmed with a list obtained from the Association of Community Pharmacists of Nigeria (ACPN) Rivers State branch.

-Thus, a total of 30 community pharmacies (Pharmacists) were recruited into this study.
+Preliminary investigation showed that of the 374 registered community pharmacies in Rivers State (record from Rivers State Ministry of Health), only 30 registered and licensed pharmacist manage HIV infected patients in their pharmacy.
+This figure was also confirmed with a list obtained from the Association of Community Pharmacists of Nigeria (ACPN) Rivers Sate branch.
+Thus, a total of 30 community pharmacists were recruited into this study.